Lighthouse Friends Home Page

-Description: Congress approved $20,000 of funding in 1882 to build a lighthouse on Little Cormorant Rock at the entrance to the Sakonnet River, 800 yards off Rhode Island's Sakonnet Point.
-The construction began in early 1883, with a break at the end of the year due to the harsh winter weather.
-Work resumed in the spring, and the beacon was lighted on November 1, 1884.
+Congress approved $20,000 in 1882 for a lighthouse on Little Cormorant Rock at the entrance to the Sakonnet River, 800 yards off Rhode Island’s Sakonnet Point.
+Construction began in early 1883.
+After a break at the end of the year due to harsh winter weather, work resumed the following spring, and the beacon was lighted on November 1, 1884.

 Photograph courtesy U.S. Coast Guard